This page was last updated on 07 May, 2021.

 All documents must be in Chinese or English.

-8. Passengers are subject to medical screening upon arrival and quarantine for 21 days.
+9. Passengers are subject to medical screening upon arrival and quarantine for up to 21 days.
+More details can be found at https://www.coronavirus.gov.hk/eng/inbound-travel.html .

-9. Airline crew must have a medical certificate with a negative Coronavirus (COVID-19) nucleic acid test result issued at most 48 hours before departure.
+10. Airline crew must have a negative COVID-19 nucleic acid test result issued at most 48 hours before departure.

-11. Airline crew who have been in or transited through Brazil, Ireland (Rep.), South Africa or United Kingdom in the past 21 days are subject to quarantine for 21 days.
+12. Airline crew who have been in or transited through Brazil, India, Ireland (Rep.), Nepal, Pakistan, Philippines, South Africa or United Kingdom in the past 21 days are subject to quarantine for 21 days.

-– a medical certificate with a negative Coronavirus (COVID-19) nucleic acid test result issued at most 48 hours before departure, and
+– a negative COVID-19 nucleic acid test result issued at most 48 hours before departure, and

 – an approval letter from the Marine Department, and